sparklemotion/http-cookie/README.md

   domain like "org", "co.jp", or "appspot.com".
 This feature is brought to you by the domain_name gem.

+* The number of cookies and the size are properly capped so that a cookie store does not get flooded.

 * It supports the legacy Netscape cookies.txt format for serialization, maximizing the interoperability with other implementations.